 What contemporary “orthodox” church teaches this?
 Not one.
 Rather, it would be considered outrageous heresy.
 No wonder Jesus asked the apostles: “When the Son of man cometh, shall he find faith on the earth?”
 (Luke 18:8).
 That is how far “Christians” have strayed from Christ.

 The Holy Spirit–the Spirit of Christ, the Spirit of Truth–is the intermediary between man and Christ, working for their deification and revelation as sons of God.
 So it was only natural that Jesus and the apostles had but little regard for theological concepts.
 Their focus was on the life of Christ in the Holy Spirit within every individual Christian–and needing no supervision or authorization by an external religio-political structure called a Church.
 The Church–the Ecclesia, the called-forth ones–of Christ is the living body of his disciples, living in and by the Holy Spirit.

 And how do Jesus’ disciples live in and by the Holy Spirit?
 Through the life-giving and life-sustaining Sacraments of Christ.
 The Christian life is a sacramental life, a life in Christ dependent on none but Christ and the good will of the disciple.
-For this reason we can say absolutely that the Sacraments are original Christianity outside of which there is no Christian discipleship, no Christian life.
+The Sacraments themselves are original Christianity: Christian discipleship.
 The Lord Jesus came to earth to bring Life through the Sacraments.
 Those who live that life constitute his living Church.
 As Saint Peter assures us: “Ye also, as lively [living]stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ” I Peter 2:5).
-This is original Christianity, the original and only Church of Christ.
+This is the Church of Christ.